AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/asset_editing.md

 ### Scatter brushes

 Scatter brushes are resources used only by the editor that encapsulate a list of units that should be painted or *scattered* on another unit or a terrain.
-For background information about working with scatter brushes in Stingray, see [the main Stingray Help](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_building_levels_scatter_tool_html)
+For background information about working with scatter brushes in the editor, see the pages under ~{ Paint with the Scatter Tool }~.

 ![capture_settings](../../images/scatter_brush_property_editing.png)